-

 Fires on: All custom events

-This makes sure that as soon as someone accepts the cookies the tag is fired.
-If you would add the "All Pages" trigger to these tags then the tag will fired upon reloading the page. - Your tags that do not support the Built-in consent checks now need to be configured to work with the Consent Types.
+- Your tags that do not support the Built-in consent checks now need to be configured to work with the Consent Types.
 Open a tag click Advanced settings -> Consent Settings and fill in the Consent Type required for this tag.
 In the tag below I added the advertising type.
 You can use the following types: ad_storage, analytics_storage, functionality_storage, personalization_storage or security_storage

-- To enable this tag to fire you need to setup the triggering, select here the Trigger you created in step 1.
+- To enable this tag to fire you need to setup the triggering, select here the Trigger you created in step 1. !Important: this is only for tags that need to run on for example the "All pages" event.
+For Tags that run on user actions you can just leave the triggers as they are.

 To have a better overview of the settings for your tags and if Consent Mode is enabled you can enable the Consent Overview.
 Read more about how to enable this here.